 Having reached an all-time low, I got a dog so I could walk and find myself.
 It was during those walks with our cocker spaniel on Tooting Common that the seed that had been planted long ago began to grow.

-What did mothers like me really mean when we said we wanted to ‘have both’?
-The answer came to me: we all wanted to work flexibly so that we could progress our careers and also be actively present for our children at home.
+What did women like me really mean when we said we wanted to ‘have both’?
+The answer came to me: we all wanted to work flexibly so that we could progress our careers and also be actively present for our children or care for loved ones at home.
 We wanted a combination of job and personal fulfilment.
-I realised there were thousands of mothers out there who wanted to work part time but were having trouble finding their way back into the jobs market.
+I realised there were thousands of women out there who wanted to work part time but were having trouble finding their way back into the jobs market.

 I talked to companies and did some research, and made another crucial discovery: the traditional recruitment market wasn’t geared to finding part-time talent.
 SMEs were good at it but large employers and recruitment agencies – even though they talked a good game about the benefits of flexible working and diversity – were slow to adapt their hiring practices.
 They knew they were missing out on a huge hidden talent pool – one of the most highly educated, skilled and productive sectors of the economy – but there was no single place they could go to find them.

 This was my light bulb moment.
-I resolved to build the UK’s first online platform dedicated exclusively to matching and connecting highly qualified mothers with employers looking for that capability on a part time flexible basis.
+I resolved to build the UK’s first online platform dedicated exclusively to matching and connecting highly capable women with employers looking for that capability on a part time flexible basis.
 And what better name to give it than 2to3days?